silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/app_configuration/remove-a-trusted-device-using-the-cerby-mobile-app.md

 ---
-description: This article describes how to remove a trusted device using the Cerby mobile app.
+description: "This article describes how to remove a trusted device using the Cerby mobile app."
 intercom_id: 11662017
 ---